RetroArch PS2 Set Up Guide

 Download ‘Sony – PlayStation 2 (LRPS2)’

-This will ensure all the essential files and databases for RetroArch are fully up to date.
+This will ensure all the essential files and databases for RetroArch are fully updated.
 If you are using a fresh installation of RetroArch, this will not be necessary.

-Next, we want to check that our controller has been recognised and is set up for use with the LRPS2 core.
+Next, you will want to check that your controller has been recognised and is set up for use with the LRPS2 core.

 RetroArch PS2 Controller